Crossover distributions at the edge of the rarefaction fan: Weakly asymmetric limit of the Tracy--Widom step Bernoulli ASEP formula

 \subsubsection{Properties of Fredholm determinants}

-Before beginning the proofs of the propositions and lemmas, we give the definitions and some important properties for Fredholm determinants, trace class operators and Hilbert-Schmidt operators.
-For a more complete treatment of this theory see, for example, \cite{BS:book}.
+Before beginning the proofs of the propositions and lemmas, we give the definitions and some important properties for Fredholm determinants, trace class operators and\vadjust{\goodbreak} Hilbert--Schmidt operators.
+For a more complete treatment of this theory see, for example,~\cite{BS:book}.